Class Information

 **FACEBOOK PAGES**

 We have a private Facebook page for current-students-only, called "Nā Haumāna of Hālau Ho'okahi I Ka Hula" where we connect and talk about all things Polynesian dance, music and language related.
 Please request to join so we can add you once you become a student with us!
 It is THE BEST form of communication between the instructor and the dancers, so please make sure you stay connected.
 Once you are accepted in to the main group page, click on the “Featured” button toward the top.
-From there, you’ll see a pinned post with several links.
-The first link is for Zoom, in case you’d like to attend any class online.
-The next links below it (on the same post) are links to each individual class type we offer.
-Each class type has different posts with class-specific videos and more.
+From there, you’ll see a list of important information for new students.
 Start here with the main group page: https://www.facebook.com/groups/150913485066192/?ref=share_group_link

 CLASS INFORMATION